 The name given to pedestrian crossings which use traffic lights to control motorised traffic.
 "Pelican" is derived from the acronym given to the crossings when they were first introduced in the 1960s — a 'PeLiCon' crossing, or Pedestrian Light Controlled crossing.

 - A place where a road is naturally constricted and has lower capacity; a bottleneck.

 - A deliberate narrowing of the road or lane to reduce vehicle speeds.

-Some A-roads are designated as primary routes, indicating that they are more suitable for long-distance traffic.
-Large towns, cities and places of 'traffic importance' across the country (such as bridges or tunnels) are designated 'primary destinations'.
-The best routes between these places, by A-roads and motorways, are primary routes.
-Almost all motorways are de-facto primary routes.
+Some A-Roads are designated as primary routes, indicating that they are more suitable for long-distance traffic.
+Large towns, cities and places of "traffic importance" across the country (including important bridges or tunnels) are designated "primary destinations".
+The best routes between these places, wherever they use A-Roads, are designated primary routes.

-An A-road is rarely entirely primary; most either never have primary status or gain and lose it along the route.
-The upside of this is that navigating is simple if you follow the green signs; the downside is that it makes numbering complex since few primary routes follow just one A-road.
+An A-Road will rarely have primary status over its entire length; most either never have primary status or gain and lose it at some point along the complete route.
+The upside of this is that navigating is simple if you follow the green signs; the downside is that following a primary route often involves changing route number from time to time.

 - In everyday conversation, a loose description of a major road.

 - A non-trunk A-Road, or in other words, any A-Road maintained by a local authority.